quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Successful Path Validation

-A new address is considered valid when a PATH_RESPONSE frame is received containing data that was sent in a previous PATH_CHALLENGE.
+A new address is considered valid when A PATH_RESPONSE frame is received that meets the following criteria:

+- It contains that was sent in a previous PATH_CHALLENGE.
 Receipt of an acknowledgment for a packet containing a PATH_CHALLENGE frame is not adequate validation, since the acknowledgment can be spoofed by a malicious peer.

-For path validation to be successful, a PATH_RESPONSE frame MUST be received from the same remote address to which the corresponding PATH_CHALLENGE was sent.
+- It is from the same remote address as that to which the corresponding PATH_CHALLENGE was sent.
 If a PATH_RESPONSE frame is received from a different remote address than the one to which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.

-Additionally, the PATH_RESPONSE frame MUST be received on the same local address from which the corresponding PATH_CHALLENGE was sent.
-An endpoint considers the path to be valid when a PATH_RESPONSE frame is received on the same path with the same payload as the PATH_CHALLENGE frame.
+- It is received on the same local address from which the corresponding PATH_CHALLENGE was sent.

-If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, path validation is not considered to be successful, even if the data matches the PATH_CHALLENGE.
-This doesn't result in path validation failure, as it might be a result of a forwarded packet (see
+Note that receipt on a different local address doesn't result in path validation failure, as it might be a result of a forwarded packet (see
 {{off-path-forward}}) or misrouting.
+It is possible that a valid PATH_RESPONSE might be received in the future.

 ## Failed Path Validation